Mar 052013

 Being a good dog owner is not about avoiding risk-it is about balancing risk with richness.
 Life is full of adventures, opportunities, and experiences that make our dogs’ lives wonderful, but we must not be so afraid that we avoid them.
 I certainly cannot tell anyone else how to find their perfect balance point, but I can say that for me and my dogs, we would rather be injured or die living a rich full life than sit safely at home growing old.

 One last happy thought: pursuing a full and rich life, will often have the magical side-effect of also maximizing health and longevity.
 Our dogs spend their lives sprinting and swimming and leaping and playing as hard as possible, and they virtually all live well into their teens.
-Flint, our Belgian/Border Colli mix, lies at my feet as I write this, 18 years old.
+Flint, our Belgian/Border Collie mix, lies at my feet as I write this, 18 years old.
 And I can hardly remember a day in his life that he did not fling himself into the unknown with utter abandon and sometimes crazy disregard for any potential risk…

 I could probably write more about this topic, but Sequel wants to go for a hike now—back into the same woods, to his favorite swimming hole, and to the meadow to play a fast game of chase with Fig. We may die while playing our favorite games, but first, for sure, we are going to live…